acgd-webdev-4/finalized-pattern-library/README.md

 - [ ] Sweat all the details to make sure everything is perfect.
 - [ ] Double check all your spelling & grammar in the readmes.
 - [ ] Run your pattern library through Markbot and make sure it passes all the checks. *Remember you should drop each folder separately.*
-- [ ] Submit the GitHub URL for your pattern library to the “Finalized pattern library” assignment on Canvas.
+- [ ] Submit the GitHub URL for your pattern library to the “Finalized pattern library” assignment online.

 ---

 ## Hand in

 Drop your pattern library into your Markbot application.
 Make sure to fix all the errors.
-And submit to Canvas.
+And submit online.

 1. Make sure the assignment works on GitHub
-2. Submit the GitHub URL to Canvas
+2. Submit the GitHub URL online

 ```
 https://username.github.io/ecommerce-pattern-library/